What Is a Catch Basin? How to Install One in Your Yard

 Catch basins and pipes should be fitted tightly to be leak-free.
 However, some leakage is expected.
 This is not a pressurized system where no leakage is required.
 The PVC pipes do not need to be cemented.

 Drill several weep holes at the bottom of the basin to prevent water from pooling.

 At the end of the pipe run, add at least 6 inches of gravel below the end of the pipe.
 Insert the pop-up emitter and its self-closing cap.

 Build a Barrier Around the Drain Emitter

-A barrier around the drain emitter is helpful as it keeps the gravel in place and provides a barrier against lawn and weed growth.
+A barrier around the drain emitter is not mandatory but is helpful since it keeps the gravel in place and provides a barrier against lawn and weed growth.
 A simple barrier can be built from one-by-eight pressure-treated lumber to a size roughly 18 inches square.
 Cut a half-circle into one side (at the bottom) so that the barrier can rest on the pipe.

 Add Gravel Around the Emitter

 Slowly pour gravel around the pop-up emitter to just below the level of the emitter's lip.
 Always keep the cap clear because frequent cleaning of the elbow joint is necessary.

 Backfill the trench and around the catch basin with gravel, sand, or dirt.
 The more gravel you can use, the better.
 Gravel helps water drain away faster.